mill1/WikipediaDeathsPages/README.md

 [olympedia.org](http://www.olympedia.org/) and [worldfootball.net](https://www.worldfootball.net/)).

 This application contains a lot more functionality like the ability to generate entry descriptions from the corresponding Wikipedia page of the decease (see code).
-It it is safe to say that the site sped up the process of cleaning up the Wikipedia Deaths Pages considerably.
+It it is safe to say that the site speeds up the huge task of cleaning up the Wikipedia Deaths Pages more than considerably.
 The process would otherwise be too time-consuming, tedious and error-prone.

 ![Screenshot-WDP](https://github.com/mill1/WikipediaDeathsPages/assets/30286933/dc519e03-f401-4140-8aed-1098ded147e4)